close

 Health insurance in Switzerland

 Switzerland has a system of privately-run health insurance that is mandatory for all residents.
-Via insurance contributions through your salary, almost everyone in Switzerland contributes to sustaining the healthcare system.
+Known as Krankenversicherung, Assurance-maladie or Assicurazione malattie, health insurance in Switzerland is paid for by all residents and contributes to sustaining the healthcare system.

-Health insurance in Switzerland is diverse and provided by many different companies, who all offer different types of coverage and supplemental insurance, on top of what is mandatory.
 It is essential that you take out health insurance if you want to become a resident in Switzerland.

+Health insurance in Switzerland is diverse and provided by many different companies (known as Krankenkassen, caisses maladie or casse malati), who all offer different types of coverage and supplemental insurance, on top of what is mandatory.
+Below we have listed some key providers.

 Health insurance companies

 There are over 50 different health insurance providers in Switzerland.
 Each provider is able to provide universal coverage in Switzerland to satisfy your requirements.
 Many also offer other types of private insurance alongside health insurance.
-Some of the largest health insurance providers are:
+Some of the largest health insurance providers in Switzerland are:

 • Sanitas